-Solution 3: Update macOS to Speed up internet on mac Mojave
+Solution 5: Update macOS to Speed up internet on Mac

 If you haven’t updated macOS, then you might face several issues.
 The new update contains all the bug fixes probably it will also include Safari.
-So update macOS Mojave to the newest version, if available.
+So update MacBook to the newest version, if available.

-Step #1: Open “Mac App Store” and check for the updates.
+- Step #1: Open the “Mac App Store” and check for the updates.

-We can’t say it will be a proper solution for your Safari running slow on macOS Mojave.
+We can’t say it will be a proper solution for your Safari running slow on MacBook Pro, Mac.
 But I have seen some people Safari issue has been solved by disabling dashboard.

-Step #1: Open “Apple” menu and click “System Preferences”.
+- Step #1: Open the “Apple” menu and click “System Preferences”.

 Try to change the search engine to Bing.
 After that restart the Safari and observe that the issue is fixed or not.

-Solution 6: Change Network Service also works to Speed up internet on mac Mojave
+Solution 8: Change Network Service also works to Speed up internet on Mac Catalina or Mojave

-If you have connected Mac to Wi-Fi as well as Ethernet, then it can be a reason behind Safari running slow on macOS Mojave.
+If you have connected Mac to Wi-Fi as well as Ethernet, then it can be a reason behind the slow performance of Safari.
 Remove on one network connection and observe if it has any effect on it.